The HtmlTextBox report item allows developers to insert HTML-formatted text into a report. You can specify the HTML value at

-The HtmlTextBox supports data-driven in-line fields, which are editable either in-place or through design time editor, available directly in Visual Studio.
+The HtmlTextBox supports data-driven in-line fields, which are editable either in-place or through design-time editor,

 directly into the designer where the report item is rather than having to go look for a property in the property grid.

-- Enter accepts all changes.
+Enter accepts all changes.

-- Esc discards all changes.
+Esc discards all changes.

-- Moving focus away from the HtmlTextBox also accepts all changes.
+Moving focus away from the HtmlTextBox also accepts all changes.